M0ndai/BloodMoon_SemanticTopologyEngine_demo/README.md

 The **SemanticTopologyEngine (STE)** is a lightweight, modular framework for exploring high-dimensional semantic geometry.
 It models conceptual entities as vector-based structures termed *Morphotypes*, which can undergo deformation, stabilization, inversion, and controlled stochastic perturbation.

+**The STE exists to isolate semantic topology from cognition, ecology, swarm dynamics, and higher-order systemic behavior.**

-The purpose of this repository is to provide a clear, minimal, and reproducible foundation for research on semantic dynamics and topological representations.
+Its purpose is to provide a clear, minimal, and reproducible foundation for research on semantic dynamics and topological representations.

 ---

 ## 1. Introduction
-Many semantic systems treat meaning as fixed embeddings within static vector spaces.
+Most semantic systems treat meaning as fixed embeddings within static vector spaces.
 The STE adopts a dynamic perspective: semantic structures are modeled as geometric objects whose topology changes under specific transformation operators.

 This enables controlled experiments on: